 Celebrations and positive reinforcement are an important part of IDEA's culture of supporting students.
-Using food as a reward or withholding food as a punishment undermines healthy eating habits and interferes with children's ability to self-regulate their eating.
+Research shows that providing food as a reward, primarily foods that are not nutrient dense such as chips, sweets, or sodas or withholding food as a punishment undermines healthy eating habits and interferes with children's ability to self-regulate their eating.

 Food as a reward.
 Schools are highly encouraged to celebrate students with non-food items.
-Snacks may be used as a reward, but must meet USDA Smart Snacks guidelines.2 Snacks cannot be offered during mealtimes-breakfast, lunch, and supper-as this competes with Child Nutrition Program-provided meals.
+However, if schools opt to use snacks as a reward, they must meet USDA Smart Snacks guidelines.
+Snacks cannot be offered during mealtimes-breakfast, lunch, and supper- as this competes with CNP-provided meals.